saulshanabrook/vellvm/README.md

      express the well-definedness of the source semantics in an itree-world is developed in [NoFailure](./src/coq/Utils/NoFailure.v).
    - we have not found the space to detail it in the paper, but the [tfor] itree combinator we introduce to help reason generically about [genWhileLoop] is defined in [TFor](./src/coq/Utils/TFor.v).

+     **Note on admits**: The Vellvm development contains three admits at the present.\
+     They are all three minor technicalities of the memory model, in [MemoryTheory](./src/coq/Handlers/MemoryTheory.v).\
+     One expresses the behavior of the successive deserialization of the serialization of a dynamic value: we have proved most cases, but it requires some tedious arithmetic at each numerical types, and lacked a few cycles to complete it.\
+     One relates to a fringe case w.r.t. what happens when one tries to read a data of size 0 from memory.\
+     The last one is about the size of values read in memory, and rises a slight issue in the fringe case mentioned above.\
+     None of them is related in any fashion to the heart of the proof that we present in this paper.
+We naturally intend to fix them as soon as possible nonetheless.

 # Vellvm
 [![Build Status](https://travis-ci.com/vellvm/vellvm.svg?branch=master)](https://travis-ci.com/vellvm/vellvm)